Akshatkr25/DigitalClock/README.md

 # DigitalClock
-Clock to fetch current date and time
+Clock Website to fetch current date and time